bradjc/bradjc-www/class/cs6501-f17/index.md

 Notes for the future!
 ---------------------

 - Maybe replace LWB with Glossy (or do both).
-Flooding + network protocol is a a lot to cover.
+Flooding + network protocol is a lot to cover.
 - OS papers were good choices.